beartype/numerary/README.md

 Well I’m here to tell you there ain’t.
 But until there is, there’s …

-# *``numerary`` - now with Protocol Power™*
+# *``numerary``—Now with Protocol Power™*

 That’s right!

-For a hopefully limited time, you too can benefit from someone else’s deranged work-arounds for the enormous chasms in Python that lie between the esoteric fields of computation that are “typing” and “numbers” instead of having to develop your own ~~out of sheer desperation~~ *from first principles*!
+For a hopefully limited time, you too can benefit from someone else’s deranged work-arounds for the enormous chasms in Python that lie between the esoteric fields of computation that are “typing” and “numbers” instead of having to roll your own ~~out of sheer desperation~~ *from first principles*!
+If you still have no idea what I’m talking about, [this may help illustrate](https://posita.github.io/numerary/latest/whytho/).

-``numerary`` is a pure-Python codified rant for signaling that your interface is usable with non-native numeric primitives[^1] without breaking type checking.
+``numerary`` is a pure-Python codified rant for signaling that your interface is usable with non-native numeric primitives[^1] without breaking type-checking.
+More simply, ``numerary`` aspires to a world where numbers and types can work together.

 If you’re thinking that you shouldn’t need a 🤬ing library for that, *you’re right*.

 [^1]:

-    You know, *super* weird, off-the-wall shit, like members of the [numeric tower](https://docs.python.org/3/library/numbers.html), or [standard library primitives that remain *non*-members for some 🤬ed up reason](https://docs.python.org/3/library/decimal.html), or [legitimate non-members because they predate PEP 3141 and conforming would amount to breaking changes](https://trac.sagemath.org/ticket/28234), or—I don’t know—oodles of libraries and applications that have been around for literally decades that bring huge value to vast scientific and mathematic audiences, but whose number primitives break type checking if one abides by the ubiquitous bum steer, “I don’t have any experience trying to do what you’re doing, but just use ``float``, bro.”
+    You know, *super* weird, off-the-wall shit, like members of the [numeric tower](https://docs.python.org/3/library/numbers.html), or [standard library primitives that remain *non*-members for some 🤬ed up reason](https://docs.python.org/3/library/decimal.html), or [legitimate non-members because they predate PEP 3141 and conforming would amount to breaking changes](https://trac.sagemath.org/ticket/28234), or—I don’t know—oodles of libraries and applications that have been around for literally decades that bring huge value to vast scientific and mathematic audiences, but whose number primitives break type-checking if one abides by the ubiquitous bum steer, “I don’t have any experience trying to do what you’re doing, but just use ``float``, bro.”

     Because, hey, *🤬* numbers!
     Am I right?

-``numerary`` should enjoy no audience.
+This madness should enjoy no audience.
 It should not exist.
 Yet here we are.
 Its author gauges its success by how quickly it can be forgotten, relegated to the annals of superfluous folly.